Australian Citizenship Test in Your Language: Free Study Guide for 13 Communities

 Practising in English is still important, since that is the language the test uses.
 Here are three sample questions that come up frequently, along with the reasoning behind each answer.

-Why C: Secular government means the government is separate from religious institutions.
-Australia has no state religion.
-People are free to follow any religion or none.
-This is one of the five Australian values tested, and the most frequently failed.
-Answer A and D are the common traps.
+Secular government means the government is separate from religious institutions.
+Australia has no state religion, and people are free to follow any religion or none.
+This is one of the most frequently failed values topics; options A and D are the common traps.

 How to Prepare If English Is Not Your First Language

-The most effective preparation strategy for non‑English speakers is a two‑stage approach.
-Start with the study guide in your own language to build solid understanding of the content.
+The best preparation for non-English speakers is a two-stage approach.
+Start with the study guide in your own language to build a solid grasp of the content.
 Then switch to English for all practice questions.
 By the time you sit the test, the English wording will be familiar because you already understand the ideas behind it.

 A few things worth knowing:

-- The test is computer‑based.
-If you are not used to computers, it is worth practising on a screen before test day.
-The app replicates the format closely.
+- The test is computer-based.
+If you are not used to computers, practise on a screen before test day.
+The app copies the format closely.

 - You cannot use a dictionary during the test.
 Reading the study guide in your own language helps you learn the key English terms before you sit down.